thunderbird89/esf/stories/story-knock-knock.md

 > "Delta-Four, weapons hot."

 Across the engagement zone, every Talon squadron received the same realization.
-Portuguese, American, Japanese—all of them seeing the same opportunity, all of them vectoring toward the exposed bomber formation.
+Portuguese, American, Japanese - all of them seeing the same opportunity, all of them vectoring toward the exposed bomber formation.

 Sixty-one Earth Talons, plus the twenty-seven Federation fighters that had just finished resupply rotation.
 Eighty-eight fighters total, converging on eight bombers.